 With years of legal experience, a record of success, and one of the highest possible ratings from Martindale-Hubbell®, an attorney from Scott C. Gottlieb, Injury Law Attorney, is the advocate you want on your side helping you negotiate a just settlement with insurance companies.

-To determine whether you may be eligible to seek compensation following a boating accident, or to find out more about the legal services we offer, call our firm and schedule your free consultation today to speak with a boating accident lawyer.
+To determine whether you may be eligible to seek compensation following a boating accident, or to find out more about the legal services we offer, contact our firm and schedule your free consultation today to speak with a boating accident lawyer.